 Ever wondered what an Amish homemaker’s daily routine is like?
 Cooking, cleaning, gardening and maybe even quilting are usually some of the activities in the day of an Amish homemaker.
-Here is an example of the order of activities in an Amish woman’s day.
+Here is an idea of the activities in an Amish woman’s day.

 Amish women normally wake up very early.
 Wake up time ranges between 3 am and 5 am.
 A little space for solitude and quiet time is normally allowed before beginning the day’s activities.